FFMG/myoddweb.piger/monitor/api/python/Doc/library/os.rst

       is a directory (without following symlinks); return ``False`` if the entry is any other kind of file or if it doesn't exist anymore.

-      The result is cached on the ``DirEntry`` object, with a separate cache for *follow_symlinks* ``True`` and ``False``.
+      The result is cached on the ``os.DirEntry`` object, with a separate cache for *follow_symlinks* ``True`` and ``False``.
 Call :func:`os.stat` along with :func:`stat.S_ISDIR` to fetch up-to-date information.